rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 <pre>
     light.garage_back_door
 </pre>
-</li><li>If "Exclude from Device?" is NOT checked (or -nodevice is not present), for each object type, MQTT Discovery creates a separate "device" that groups all entities created for that type.
+<ul><li>If "Exclude from Device?" is NOT checked (or -nodevice is not present), for each object type, MQTT Discovery creates a separate "device" that groups all entities created for that type.
 Device names will be "HomeVision {Object_type}".
 If "Exclude from Device?" is checked (or -nodevice is present), then the the entity is not included.
 </li><li>Other plug-ins that support objects that can be discovered (like the caseta plug-in) can be accessed from the MQTT "Discovery" tab.